svenmalvik/svenmalvik.com/_posts/2020-05-09-azure-appconfiguration.md

 * We will provision Azure App Configuration with Azure CLI
 * Test to get a config-entry with Postman
 * Discuss other features
-* Dive into Feature Flags with Spring Boot

 ## Deploy Azure App Configuration with Azure CLI